bpstephanie/wawa-land/README.md

           </details>

     - ### Profile
-      The profile page is where the user can see all the posts they have written, published or unpublished, all their comments on posts, approved or awating approval and all their likes.
+      The profile page is where the user can see all the posts they have written, published or unpublished, all their comments on posts, approved or awaiting approval and all their likes.
 It is from the profile page that a user can edit a post, update a comment or delete either.

       <details><summary>Profile Page - Posts Section</summary>